Higher (equivariant) topological complexity of Milnor manifolds: Higher topological complexity of Milnor manifolds

-where both $c$ and $d$ are homogeneous elements of degree two. \end{theorem}
+where both $x$ and $y$ are homogeneous elements of degree two. \end{theorem}

-Dey and Singh, in their work, \cite{DeyMilnormfds} characterized Milnor manifolds which admit free $\Z_2$ and $S^1$-actions under certain conditions.
-We list some of their relevant results, that are useful in computing lower bounds on the higher (equivariant) topological complexity of Milnor manifolds. \begin{theorem}[{\cite[Corollary 5.6, Corollary 5.8]{DeyMilnormfds}} ] Let $1<s<r$ such that $r\not\equiv2({\rm mod}~4)$ and $\F$ is either $\R$ or $\C$.
+In their work \cite{DeyMilnormfds}, Dey and Singh characterized Milnor manifolds which admit free $\Z_2$ and $S^1$-actions under certain conditions.
+We list some of their relevant results, that are useful in computing lower bounds on the higher (equivariant) topological complexity of Milnor manifolds. \begin{theorem}[{\cite[Corollary 5.6, Corollary 5.8]{DeyMilnormfds}} ] Let $1<s<r$ such that $r\not\equiv2({\rm mod}~4)$.
 Then $\F H_{r,s}$ admits a fixed-point-free involution if and only if both $r$ and $s$ are odd integers. \end{theorem}

 \begin{theorem}[{\cite[Proposition 5.9]{DeyMilnormfds}} ] Let $1\leq s\leq r$.
 Then $S^1$ acts freely on $\R H_{r,s}$ if and only if both $r$ and $s$ are odd integers. \end{theorem}